 With the date of departure set, the level of activity mounts to a climax.
 The saddles of camels, donkeys and horses and the bells of the sheep and goats are brought out for cleaning and repairs.
 Clothes are washed, and leavened bread is baked in readiness for the journey.
 On the morning of departure, the children and young people put on new bright colored clothes.
 The young men are at their smartest, with their mustaches twirled, shawls wound around their waists, and their rifles and pipes slung on their backs.

 The patterned sacks, tents, and other equipment are loaded onto the camels and covered over by large colorful kilims so that the animals look as decorative as a bride.
 In the early morning, the cavalcade sets out, at last, the sound of pipes mingling with the tinkling of bells.
 The trains of animals progressing in a single file is an unforgettable sight.
 The journey to the nearest high pastures takes about seven days, and to those further away can take as long as fifteen days to a month.
-The migration of the Yoruk nomads is an ancient part of their culture, with its own unique traditions.
+The migration of the Yoruk nomads is an ancient heritage of their culture, with its unique traditions.

 Communities of Honamli, Karakoyunlu, Gebizli and Hayta Yoruks still spend the summer on the high pasture of Anamas Yayla between Isparta and Konya, and the Yeniosmanli Yoruks at Sobuce Yayla between Antalya and Burdur.
 Apart from a small number of Yoruks belonging to the Sarikeceli and Bahsis tribes, most of the Yoruks now live a settled life.
 But those who do persist in their nomadic tradition do not show any inclination to give it up, so hopefully, we will be able to enjoy the sight of the Yoruk nomads wending their way up to the pastures at 1500 to 3000 meters and galloping their horses at liberty in the mountains for many years to come.